-- 'Payment deferral' means an arrangement made on or after 9 April 2020, under or in anticipation of this guidance coming into force, under which a firm permits the customer to make no payments or reduced payments under their credit card or revolving credit agreement for a specified period without considering them to be in arrears. - 'Full payment deferral' means a payment deferral where the firm permits the customer to make no payments (or a token payment not exceeding £1 where firms' systems will not allow a zero payment) - 'Partial payment deferral' means a deferral where the firm permits the customer to make payments above £1 but under the contractual minimum repayment amount. - 1.11 A customer should have no liability to pay any charge or fee in connection with the permitting of a full or partial payment deferral, or a different solution where a payment deferral has been deemed not in the customer's interests, under this guidance.
-The continuing accrual of interest on sums owed under the agreement that remain unpaid would not be inconsistent with this guidance. - 1.12 When implementing this guidance, firms should take account of the particular needs of their vulnerable customers.
-If using digital channels, firms should make it easy for customers less able to use these to access alternatives. - 1.13 There is no expectation under this guidance that the firm makes enquiries with each customer to determine the circumstances surrounding a request for a payment deferral, or whether this is not in the customer's interests.
+- 'Payment deferral' means an arrangement made on or after 9 April 2020, under or in anticipation of this guidance coming into force, under which a firm permits the customer to make no payments or reduced payments under their regulated credit agreement for a specified period without considering them to be in arrears. - 'Full payment deferral' means a payment deferral where the firm permits the customer to make no payments. - 'Partial payment deferral' means a payment deferral where the firm permits the customer to make reduced payments of any amount. - 1.12 As the customer would not be considered in arrears we would expect firms not to pursue relevant guarantors for payment during a deferral period, in respect of payments deferred under this guidance. - 1.13 A customer should have no liability to pay any charge or fee in connection with the permitting of a full or partial payment deferral, or a different solution where a payment deferral has been deemed not in the customer's interests, under this guidance.
+The continuing accrual of interest on sums owed under the agreement that remain unpaid would not be inconsistent with this guidance.

+- 1.14 When implementing this guidance, firms should take account of the particular needs of their vulnerable customers.
+If using digital channels, firms should make it easy for customers less able to use these to access alternatives. - 1.15 There is no expectation under this guidance that the firm makes enquiries with each customer to determine the circumstances surrounding a request for a payment deferral, or whether this is not in the customer's interests.
 Firms can, however, choose to make the enquiries they consider necessary in order to satisfy themselves that the customer is eligible for support and to identify whether the customer would benefit from any additional support, provided that this does not delay the provision of timely support.
-We have disapplied CONC 6.7.19R to give effect to this.
+We have disapplied CONC 6.7.18R and 6.7.19R to give effect to this. - 1.16 Where a firm is required to send information to customers under the Consumer Credit Act 1974, such as a Notice of Sums in Arrears (NOSIA), and the firm, acting reasonably, considers this risks causing confusion for the customer due to the interaction with the payment deferral, the firm must accompany this with contextual information to reduce that risk.
+This information should be clear, fair and not misleading in accordance with Principle 7. - 1.17 If you have any questions or concerns about this guidance, contact us.